IDE Remote Mode

 The sidebar is the main control surface for remote task selection and conversation capture.

-The @kanban participant is available for context resume operations.
+The @kanban chat participant is available for context resume in GitHub Copilot.

 Prerequisites